rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 *"Hannah?"* - Amir felt confused at the apparition.

-Every step Amir took getting closer to the statue revealed the delicate features on it.
-It was a statue of Hannah, her face was covered by several deep cracks and granules fell onto the ground.
+Every step Amir took to get closer to the statue revealed intricate features on it.
+It was Hannah, her face was covered by several deep cracks and parts of her skin decomposed into granules that fell onto the ground.

-Hannah's statue embraced herself with her scarred arms - *"You didn't protect me"*
+Hannah's statue embraced herself.
+There he saw her arms covered in scars - *"You didn't protect me"* - she said.

 *"W...what happened?"* - asked Amir, unsure of what was going on.